A journey inside the typical products made in Calabria

 And then the cedar liqueur, and another with bergamot, licorice, some limoncello.
 Delicacies.

-The same goes for the preserves of olives, courgettes and aubergines in oil, which are the flavors that make a trip to Calabria worthwhile.
+The same goes for the preserves of olives, courgettes (zucchini) and eggplants in oil, which are the flavors that make a trip to Calabria worthwhile.

 There are also traditions involving meat lovers (pork slaughter, sausages).
 On the other side, you find the maritime traditions (anchovies preserved in salt, with chilli, or tuna in oil) that create competition between the coastal villages.

 Among the mountains and valleys of Pollino, Sila, Aspromonte, as well as between the Serre Vibonesi or in the Crotone Marquisate, you find the dairy craftsmanship champions.